john-azzaro/-Functional-Programming-from-the-Beginning/README.md

 <br>

-## Pass "parameters"into a function and "arguments" into it's invocation.
+## Pass "parameters" into a function and "arguments" into it's invocation.
 <dl>
 <dd>